-In 2019, the HKSAR Government's Invest Hong Kong helped a record 487 overseas and Mainland companies, including start-ups, set up or expand their presence in Hong Kong.
-These companies came from a variety of sectors, including business and professional services, consumer products, creative industries, financial services, financial technology (FinTech), innovation and technology, tourism and hospitality, and transport and logistics.
-Accounting for direct investment of over HK\$52.3 billion, these companies are expected to create over 11 000 new jobs within the first two years of operation or expansion in Hong Kong.
+In 2020, the HKSAR Government's Invest Hong Kong helped 317 overseas and Mainland companies, including start-ups, set up or expand their presence in Hong Kong.
+These companies came from a variety of sectors, including business and professional services, consumer products, creative industries, financial services, financial technology (fintech), innovation and technology, tourism and hospitality, and transport and logistics.
+Accounting for direct investment of over HK\$18.2 billion, these companies are expected to create over 12 000 new jobs within the first two years of operation or expansion in Hong Kong.
 At 1 June 2020, Hong Kong was home to 9 025 overseas and Mainland companies representing their parent companies located outside Hong Kong.
 Of these, 3 983 served as regional headquarters or regional offices.
 Free Trade and Free Market Hong Kong promotes and practises free trade with virtually no trade barriers.
-It has a free and liberal investment regime, which accords equal treatment to local and non-local investors.
+It has a free and liberal investment regime, which offers equal treatment to local and non-local investors.
 The rule of law, free flow of capital, clear regulations, and a simple, low tax system are major advantages.
 Efficient Government The HKSAR Government is well known for its efficiency, transparency and fairness.
 The Government, which provides favourable conditions for businesses to thrive, plays the role of facilitator and promotor to capture new growth opportunities for Hong Kong.
 Monetary System The aim of Hong Kong's monetary policy is to maintain currency stability.
-The Linked Exchange Rate System, introduced in October 1983, serves this aim by maintaining the Hong Kong dollar/US dollar exchange rate at HK\$7.8 to US\$1.
+The Linked Exchange Rate System, introduced in October 1983, serves this aim by maintaining the Hong Kong dollar/US dollar exchange rate at around HK\$7.80 to US\$1.
 Legal System The preservation of the common law system provides the foundation for Hong Kong's well-established and trusted legal system.
-Local legislation supplements case law and the courts of the HKSAR continue to develop Hong Kong's own jurisprudence within the new constitutional framework entrenched under the Basic Law.
+Statues and case law complement each other while the courts of the HKSAR continue to develop Hong Kong's own common law jurisprudence within the constitutional framework of the Basic Law.
 Airport Hong Kong is a major international and regional aviation hub.
-Hong Kong International Airport (HKIA) is the world's busiest international cargo gateway and one of the 10 busiest passenger airports, served by over 120 airlines providing services to over 220 destinations worldwide, including about 50 cities on the Mainland.
-In 2019, HKIA welcomed 71.5 million passengers and handled 419 795 aircraft movements.
-Cargo throughput was 4.8 million tonnes.
+Hong Kong International Airport (HKIA) is the world's busiest international cargo gateway and one of the 10 busiest passenger airports, served by around 120 airlines providing services to over 200 destinations worldwide, including about 40 cities on the Mainland.
+Due to the impact of COVID-19, HKIA handled only 8.8 million passengers and 160 655 aircraft movements in 2020, while cargo throughput was 4.5 million tonnes.
+Since it opened in 1998, HKIA has been named the world's best airport over 80 times in various surveys.